linode/docs/docs/products/platform/accounts/guides/third-party-authentication/index.md

 ## Disabling Third-Party Authentication

-1. Log in to the [Cloud Manager](https://cloud.linode.com) using your TPA credentials.
+1. Log in to [Cloud Manager](https://cloud.linode.com) using your TPA credentials.

 1. Navigate to the Login & Authentication page of your profile by clicking on your **username** in the top right of the screen.
 Select **Login & Authentication** from the dropdown menu.